sobo94/Product-Label-Visual-for-PowerBi/README.md

 * Verify that the visual has been added to the Visualizations pane.

 4) Configure Data:
-- For .csv Data Source, Map the Column Names onto the box titles and Product Labels should Render *insert Image

 - For .pbix Data Source, use the chart bellow to map the respective Database tables and get the files onto box title.